Audi A6 review

 Thanks to the introduction of the new Ultra spec which boosts performance and efficiency, the A6 has set the class standard even higher.
 It's a great all-rounder with handsome looks, style and class to match that of the Jaguar XF and few compromises in the way it drives.

 The A6 is available in 4-door saloon and 5-door Avant body styles - the latter offering 565 litres of boot space with the seats up and 1,680 litres with them down.
+That's more than a 5-Series Touring, but less than a Mercedes E-Class Estate.
 Based on the A6 Avant is the Allroad version, offering rugged styling, raised ride height, special body cladding and quattro four-wheel drive to rival the likes of the Volvo XC70.

-The A6 trim level range consists of SE, S line, Black Edition and Hybrid versions, with six-speed manual, 7-speed S tronic auto or 8-speed Multitronic auto gearboxes available.
+The A6 trim level range consists of SE, S line, Black Edition and Hybrid versions, with six-speed manual or 7-speed S tronic auto gearboxes on hand.

 Sitting at the top of the range is the RS6 Avant, which boasts the practicality of an estate with the performance of a supercar.
 Its 4.0-litre bi-turbo engine produces 552bhp and 700Nm of torque – enough to get it from 0-62mph in 3.9 seconds.